 When it comes to raising money for your nonprofit organization, successful fundraising events provide a substantial contribution.
 These can be big or small, one-time or annual but they all come with one major goal in mind: raise money for your charitable cause.

-Fundraising events can generate significant funding to your organization, but it can be difficult figuring out where to start to get everything done.
-To keep it simple, we’ve crafted a simple step-by-step checklist to plan and run your nonprofit fundraisers.
+Fundraising events can generate significant funding to your organization, but it can be difficult figuring out how to start a fundraiser.
+After all, there are about a million different ways to fundraise.
+To keep it simple, we’ve crafted a step-by-step checklist to plan and run your nonprofit fundraisers.
 Following these tips will help your nonprofit events go smoothly, gain constituents and raise donations.
 Want even more?
 Check out some tips from our friends at Wild Apricot.

 1. Determine your audience.